 The interplay between Tor and Firefox is an interesting one.
 Tor is based on Firefox code (Firefox ESR), and you can make many of the same privacy adjustments in Tor that we made in Firefox.
 We walked through them as we were preparing this article, and found that most everything we wanted to adjust was already taken care of in Tor.

 We did not add uBlock Origin to our Tor browser.
 Making uBlock Origin a part of Tor has been discussed for years.
-But as of March 2019, the Tor Project team is still advising against installing Add-ons, including uBlock Origin.
+The Tor Project team is still advising against installing Add-ons, including uBlock Origin.

 At the same time, the Tor team is a leading source of privacy and security improvements in browsers.
 The team is working with the Mozilla Foundation to get some of these improvements into future versions of Firefox.
 As time goes on expect many privacy improvements from Tor to find their way into Firefox.